Camelia03/portofolio-project-4/TESTING.md

     - Fixed by setting a success message and showing it in the template using the Django messages feature

 - - -
+`Unfixed bugs`:
+    - Show dates displayed in threads in the user's time zone

 Back to [README.md](README.md)